gongxun0928/api-routerd/README.md

    - Adddress: Set, Get, Delete
    - Gateway: Default Gateway Add and Delete

-- see information from /proc such as netstat, netdev, memory
+- see information from /proc such as netstat, netdev, memory and much more
+- configure /proc/sys/net (core/ipv4/ipv6), VM
 - See ethtool information
-- configure nameserver /etc/resolv.conf
+- See sudoers and sshd conf

 - systemd socket activation support

  ### api-routerd json API